SUMITH00007/VISION-IQ/README.md

 # Real-Time Object Detection Application

+VISION IQ

 This repository contains a modular, fully-functional, real-time object detection application in Python.
 It captures video from a webcam or a local video file, runs object detection using a YOLOv8 pre-trained model (via Ultralytics), overlays BGR color-coded bounding boxes and class labels, displays performance metrics (rolling average FPS), and supports saving the annotated output stream.